Positive ideals of multilinear operators: Introduction and preliminaries

-- \textit{Positive }$p$\textit{-nuclear operator}: If $q=p^{\ast },$ the definition of positive $(p,p^{\ast })$-dominated operators coincides with the concept of positive $p$-nuclear operators which introduced and studied by \cite{BBH21}.
-We denote by $\mathcal{N}_{p}^{+}(E;F)$ the space of positive $p$-nuclear operators.
+- \textit{Positive }$p$\textit{-nuclear operator}: If $q=p^{\ast },$ the definition of positive $(p,p^{\ast })$-dominated operators coincides with the concept of positive $p$-nuclear operators which introduced and studied by Bougoutaia et al. \cite{BBH21}.
+We denote by $\mathcal{N}_{p}^{+}(E;F)$ the space of positive $p$-nuclear operators and $N_{p}^{+}\left( .\right) $ its corresponding norm.